torfinnnome/training-material/topics/climate/tutorials/fates/tutorial.md

 > FATES needs what we call a "Host Land Model" (HLM) to run and in this tutorial
 > we will be using the [Community Land Model](http://www.cesm.ucar.edu/models/clm/)
 > of the [Community Terrestrial Systems Model](https://github.com/ESCOMP/CTSM) (CLM-CTSM).
 > FATES was derived from the CLM Ecosystem Demography model (CLM(ED)), which was documented in
 > {% cite Fisher2015 %}.
 > And this technical note was first published as an appendix to [that paper](https://pdfs.semanticscholar.org/396c/b9f172cb681421ed78325a2237bfb428eece.pdf).
 > The [FATES documentation](https://fates-docs.readthedocs.io/en/latest/index.html) will provide some more insight on FATES too.
 >
 {:  .comment}

-## Step 1: Get CLM-FATES input data
+# Get CLM-FATES input data

 Preparing CLM-FATES input data is out of scope for this tutorial.
 We assume the input data tarball contains the following folders: